Abelian envelopes of exact categories and highest weight categories: Abelian envelopes of exact categories

 With \cite[Proposition 1.2.33]{Schne} J-P. Schneiders constructed the right abelian envelope of a quasi-abelian category, which he denoted by $\lL\hH(\cC)$.
 He proved that the corresponding functor $I\colon \cC \to \lL\hH(\cC)$ is fully faithful, exact, and reflects exactness \cite[Corollary 1.2.27]{Schne}.
 Moreover, $I$ induces an equivalence of unbounded derived categories $\dD(\cC) \xrightarrow{\simeq} \dD(\lL\hH(\cC))$ \cite[Proposition 1.2.31]{Schne}.

-It make sense to compare the left/right envelopes with the exact abelian hull introduced by M. Adelaman for additive categories and N. Stein for exact categories.
+It make sense to compare the left/right envelopes with the exact abelian hull introduced by M. Adelaman.

-In \cite{Adel}, M.~Adelman defined and proved the existence of an \emph{exact abelian hull} of an additive category $\aA$, i.e. an abelian category $\mathcal{U}(\aA)$ together with an additive functor $i_e\colon \aA \to \mathcal{U}(\aA)$ which induces an equivalence of the category of \emph{exact} functors $\mathcal{U}(\aA) \to \bB$ with the category of \emph{additive} functors $\aA\to \bB$, for any abelian category $\bB$.
+In \cite{Adel}, M.~Adelman defined and proved the existence of an \emph{exact abelian hull} of an exact category $\eE$, i.e. an abelian category $\mathcal{U}(\eE)$ together with an exact functor $i_e\colon \eE \to \mathcal{U}(\eE)$ which induces an equivalence of the category of exact functors $\mathcal{U}(\eE) \to \bB$ with the category of exact functors $\eE\to \bB$, for any abelian category $\bB$, \textit{cf.} \cite{Stein}.

-In \cite{Stein}, N. Stein developed Adelman's construction and proved that for any exact category $\eE$ the quotient of $\mathcal{U}(\eE)$ by a suitable Serre subcategory is an \emph{exact abelian hull} of $\eE$, i.e. it is an abelian category $\aA_e(\eE)$ together with an exact functor $i_e\colon \eE \to \aA_e(\eE)$ which induces an equivalence of the category of \emph{exact} functors $\aA_e(\eE)\to \bB$ with the category of \emph{exact} functors $\eE\to \bB$, for any abelian category $\bB$.
 Moreover, $i_e \colon \eE\to \aA_e(\eE)$ is fully faithful and reflects exactness, see \cite[Theorem 4.4.4]{Stein}.
-It would be extremely interesting to construct the exact abelian hull of $\eE$ via its abelian envelopes.
+It would be interesting to investigate the relation of the exact abelian hull of $\eE$ with its abelian envelopes.

+The rest of this subsection was added after the reviewer's comments on possible relation of Rump's recent construction of left/right quotient categories, which appeared at about the same time as the first version of our paper.